rabbitmq/erlang-rpm/README.md

 Erlang 25 is supported by RabbitMQ [starting with `3.10.0`](https://github.com/rabbitmq/rabbitmq-server/releases/tag/v3.10.0).

 Erlang 25 depends on OpenSSL 1.1, which is **not available on CentOS 7**.
-Therefore Erlang 25 packages are **only produced for modern Fedora, Rocky Linux and CentOS Stream**.
+Therefore Erlang 25 packages are **only produced for modern Fedora, Rocky Linux, CentOS Stream, and Amazon Linux 2023**.

 #### Erlang 24